acumartini/dectet-public/README.md

 # WELCOME

-Welcome to the Arrangement Audio Dectet digital synth/utility macro module.
-This device features an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
-Recallable complex patching state enables repeatablility, and the display doubles as a playable instrument for both internal synthesis and external control.
-While shipped as a slim desktop unit designed for portability, the Dectet also operates as a 15Hp Euorack module.
+Welcome to the Arrangement Audio Dectet!
+The Dectet is a digital synth/utility macro module feautring an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
+Modules within the environments expose all of their controls as patchpoints enabling a high level of customization, and stored presets enable repeatability.
+The display doubles as a playable instrument for both internal synthesis and external control.
+While shipped as a slim desktop unit, the Dectet also operates as a 15Hp Euorack module.

 ## Specification